 At this time the City has no capacity to use CDBG funds to provide rental assistance, produce new housing units, acquire units, or rehabilitate existing units.
-The City will fund Interfaith Caring Ministries for emergency rent/utility assistance which is classified as a public service, not housing activity as it is a one-time/single month assistance.
+The City has funded Interfaith Caring Ministries for emergency rent/utility assistance which is classified as a public service, not housing activity as it is one-time/1-month assistance.
+The City will be funding Interfaith Caring Ministries for an additional \$238,417 for a one-time emergency assistance for no more than 3 consecutive months for those who have been affected economically by COVID-19.
+The COVID-19 (CDBG-CV) funding will continue through the end of Program Year 2021.

-AP-60 Public Housing - 91.220(h)
+AP-60 Public Housing - 91.220(h) Introduction